DivadNojnarg/blogdown_sources/content/blog/BestofShiny.md

 It is convenient for the user to be notified when a shiny is processing data, especially when a task lasts more than 2 seconds.
 In this case, displaying a css-loader will indicate your users that your app is still working and did not crash. **shinycssloader** includes 8 different spinners, whom size can be customized.
-Thus package is available [here](https://github.com/andrewsali/shinycssloaders)
+This package is available [here](https://github.com/andrewsali/shinycssloaders)

 ### Improve alert messages: **sweetalertR**